delawaremathguy/ShoppingList15/README.md

 Feel free to use this as is, to develop further, to completely ignore, or even just to inspect and then send me a note or Open an Issue to tell me I am doing this all wrong.

-### Most Recent Update of 24 December, 2021
+### Most Recent Update of 29 December, 2021

 Major code-level changes that you will find in this release of the project are:

 * Cloud-syncing across devices on the same Apple ID is implemented.
 You can build the list on your iPad, then take your iPhone to the store with the updated list.

   * The proper cloud entitlements have been added to this project; but to actually turn on Cloud-syncing, you will need an Apple Developer account, you will need to manage app signing, and you must specify your own bundle identifier.
-See comments in PersistentStore.swift.  *A small amount of testing may still be necessary.*
+See comments in PersistentStore.swift.  *A small amount of testing may still be necessary -- not all seems to work exactly right at this time.*

 * I have separated what were dual-purpose "AddOrModify" views for both Items and Locations so that we now have a "ModifyExisting" view that is presented via a NavigationLink, and an "AddNew" view that is brought up by a sheet.